edenzul/podman-duinocoin/README.md

 # Welcome to Podman-DuinoCoin
 This is guideline to run **DuinoCoin** inside a container by podman

+**DuinoCoins** is belongs to [DuinoCoins Team](https://duinocoin.com/team).
+Check their works in this [DuinoCoins-GitHub](https://github.com/revoxhere/duino-coin) link.

 # Getting started
 ## LINUX Host
 LINUX installation (any distro) is required to host container.
 Install podman and its dependencies.

+Please check this [official documentation](https://podman.io/getting-started/installation) about podman installation.

 ### Debian, Ubuntu and similar distros